 Some of Google Home's best features are the ones that are just for fun, like playing the "I'm feeling lucky" game show, listening to different animal sounds, and asking for interesting facts.
 Google is expanding on that repertoire with storytelling sound effects for certain Disney stories.
 Parents in the US can activate the new feature by saying "Hey Google, let's read along with Disney."
 Their Home device will then listen along and play appropriate sound effects and music for the chosen story, which can be selected from a library of 11, with more to come.

 Google's library of Disney books includes some classics, as well as newer movie-related titles.
-Below, find the full list of Little Golden books supported as of launch:
+Below, find the full list of Little Golden books supported (updated with new titles):

 - Mickey's Christmas Carol